Customs Clearance

 PLEASE BEAR IN MIND...

-• Please allow sufficient time between submitting your forms and planning to travel.
+• Please allow sufficient time between submitting your customs forms and planning to travel:

 Customs Clearance must be obtained before you can access the port or terminal.

-GMR and French barcodes should be correctly uploaded to create your Border or Port Pass.
+GMR and French barcodes should be correctly uploaded to create the Border or Port Pass.

 • Clearances take longer to process during times when the CDS and GVMS systems are down.